blurrycontour/zuul-gerrit/doc/source/howtos/pti.rst

 A proper PTI needs at least two projects:

-* org-config: a :term:`config-project` curated by administrators, and
+* org-config: a :term:`config-project-fake` curated by administrators, and
 * org-jobs: a :term:`untrusted-project` to hold common jobs.

 The projects that are being tested or deployed are also